top of page

 • Mar 2

-The pillar essay on the economics of shift quality.
-Most quality arguments fail because they are made in language a CFO does not respect.
-This piece argues that quality has costs, that the costs are sometimes worth paying and sometimes not, and that the honest framing is the only one that wins budget.
+The pitch wasn't wrong.
+It was just made in a language the CFO doesn't fund.
+This piece is the honest economic case for quality — one that admits quality has real costs, that those costs are sometimes worth paying and sometimes not, and that the honest framing is the only one that survives a budget meeting.

 The Problem With Quality Arguments